roedesh/django-xfeed/README.md

 6. Run `python manage.py refresh_feeds` to fetch content.

-7. Revisit admin to find your Tweets or RSS items.
+7. Revisit admin to find your Tweets and/or RSS items.

 Documentation
 -----------